-I am not sure if you realise, but as a private investor actively managing your own money, you have got an immense advantage over fund managers and professional portfolio managers due to factors you may not even be aware of.
+You may not know but as a private investor managing your own money, you have got an huge advantage over fund managers and professional portfolio managers.

-Also with public pension systems crumbling around the world because of ageing populations, making the most of your savings has gotten much more important.
+Also with public pension systems falling apart around the world because of ageing populations, making the most of your savings is just so much more important.

 1. You can wait

-As a private investor you can wait for attractive investment opportunities to present themselves.
+As a private investor you can wait for great investment opportunities to present themselves.
 If you cannot find anything attractive you can stay in cash.

 Fund managers do not have this luxury.
-They have to invest in whatever their investment area is, irrespective of valuation.
+They have to invest irrespective of valuation.

 Holding cash in the fund management world is known as career risk as the fund manager runs the risk of falling behind his peers or benchmark.
 The larger the cash position the higher the career risk.